Helperbird/website/src/pages/features/pdfs.md

 url: features/PDFs/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Dyslexia-Friendly PDF Reader makes reading and studying PDFs easier.
-You can annotate, highlight, and add sticky notes to your PDFs, and get support features like text-to-speech and Immersive Reader.
+Helperbird's PDF Reader allows you to read and interact with PDFs and ebooks while using all of Helperbird’s powerful tools.
+From annotation and highlighting to text-to-speech and Immersive Reader, you can customize your reading experience and make PDFs more accessible.

+This feature is perfect for studying, working, or simply reading for pleasure, with tools designed to support users with dyslexia, visual impairments, or anyone who wants a better reading experience.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-### Easy Annotation

-Annotate and highlight PDFs easily, helping you organize and study your documents.

-### Dyslexia Support

-Get support features designed to help users with dyslexia, like text-to-speech and Immersive Reader.

-### Text-to-Speech

-Let the PDF reader read text aloud, which can help users with reading difficulties.

-### Immersive Reader

-Use the Immersive Reader feature to improve reading comprehension and focus.

-### Add Sticky Notes

-Add sticky notes to your PDFs for better organization and study efficiency.
+**Easy Annotation:** Add annotations and sticky notes to PDFs for better organization and understanding.

-### Highlight Important Text

-Use the highlighter to emphasize important text in your PDFs.

-### Accessibility
+**Dyslexia Support:** Use tools like text-to-speech and Immersive Reader to make reading PDFs easier for users with dyslexia.

+**Text-to-Speech:** Listen to the text in PDFs read aloud, helping users with reading difficulties or multitasking.

+**Immersive Reader:** Convert PDFs into a distraction-free reading mode for improved focus and comprehension.

+**Highlight Key Information:** Highlight important sections of text to emphasize what matters most.

-Make PDFs more accessible and easier to understand for everyone.
+**Accessibility:** Make PDFs more accessible for all users by customizing text, colors, and layouts.

+**All-in-One Tools:** Access all Helperbird features, including overlays, font adjustments, and more, directly in your PDF.

+---

+## Who Is It For?

+**Students:** Annotate, highlight, and organize study materials in one place.

+**Professionals:** Review, annotate, and share PDFs for work projects.

+**Researchers:** Extract, highlight, and organize key information from academic papers.

+**Readers:** Enjoy ebooks or documents with customizable tools for a better reading experience.

+**Accessibility Advocates:** Make PDFs accessible for users with dyslexia, visual impairments, or other needs.

+---

 ## Features

-- Annotate PDFs
+- Annotate PDFs.
-- Highlight PDFs
+- Highlight text in PDFs.
-- Add sticky notes to PDFs
+- Add sticky notes to PDFs.
-- Text-to-speech
+- Text-to-speech support for PDFs.
-- Immersive Reader
+- Immersive Reader mode for distraction-free reading.
-- Highlighter
-- Dyslexia support
+- Dyslexia support tools.
-- Accessibility features
+- Accessibility features for all users.
-- Use Helperbird's tools on any PDF

-## How to Annotate PDF Files Online

-1. Open Helperbird and select the PDF reader option.
-2. Click the "Open PDF" button.
-3. Click the "Annotate" button at the top.
-4. Start annotating your PDF.

-## How to Highlight PDF Files Online

-1. Open Helperbird and select the PDF reader option.
-2. Click the "Open PDF" button.
-3. Click the "Highlight" button at the top.
-4. Start highlighting your PDF.

-## Is This a Helperbird Pro Feature?

-No, this feature is available to all Helperbird users.
+- Access all Helperbird features, like text-to-speech, overlays, and annotations, directly in your PDFs.